 The square is home to the Royal Palace, a grand 17th century building that was once home to the Dutch Royal Family and is still used to host foreign heads of state during visits to the Netherlands.

 Today, you can buy tickets to tour the palace which is open from 10am to 5pm most days.
 Dam Square is also home to Madame Tussaud’s, Ripley’s Believe it or Not, Body Worlds Amsterdam, and the New Church.
 If you love these types of fun museums, you could easily spend a full day exploring all the things to do in Amsterdam’s Dam Square.

-We built in a couple hours on day three of our 3 day Amsterdam itinerary to visit one or more of these museums if you want to.
+We built in a couple hours on day three of our 3 day Amsterdam itinerary to visit one or more of these museums.

 De Negen Straatjes

 De Negen Straatjes, also known as the 9 Streets, is an area of nine small streets and canals that stretch between Prinsen-Keizers and Herengracht en Singel.
 The area boasts local charm with quirky shops, vintage thrift stores, and little cafes.